Trust-KP/TRUST/Framework/WhatIf/Whatif-Number-Distinction-RH.md

 | 5 | ζ(s) = 0 at s = ½ + it | Zero located — Distinction cancelled at Boundary |
 | 6 | System continues accumulation at other values of s | Operational continuation |

-**Completion Assessment:** Operation pillar = fully present.
+**Completion Assessment:** Realisation pillar = fully present.
 The zeta function provides a complete operational record of the Distinction structure across all scales and angles of the complex plane.

 ---